Frequently asked Questions

 The first month’s lesson fees must be paid prior to your first lesson.

 We prefer you to organise a monthly automated payment with your bank as this is the most efficient method of payment to avoid late fees.

 Any payment method must be made by your due date.
 For example, if you start lessons on the 18th of the month (at any point in the year), your payment date is always the 18th of each month.

 We do not accept cash or cheque.

 Late payments will be charged at a rate of $5 per day.
 If we spend time chasing payments, we will charge you for this time.
 We would much rather only be paid for our teaching which is why more than 3 late payments will result in us asking you to seek tuition elsewhere.
-Please set up an automated payment to avoid late fees.
+Please set up an automated payment to avoid disappointment.